Beauty during quarantine?

 For years, we’ve tweezed, we’ve burned our hair, we’ve put glue on our lashes and covered our skin in layers.
 Is this the universe hinting that it’s time to just breathe for a while?
 Try not straightening, blow-drying, or using any hair products.
 Take off your polish, toenails included.
 Let your makeup collect dust in your top drawer or better yet, go through that top drawer and toss any dried-up mascara or neon purple lipstick — whatever you haven’t touched in the last few months.

 You may discover that you look pretty cute with curly hair, or you like the way thicker eyebrows frame your face.
-If you’re cool with going au naturel until you need to snap a selfie, there’s apps like Facetune2 which give you the look you’re going for, with smooth skin and digital ‘paint’ brushes, no actual makeup required.
+If you’re cool with going au naturel until you need to snap a selfie, there are apps like Facetune2, which give you the look you’re going for — no actual makeup required.

 Don’t: Neglect your hands